Ar05h/Wildlife-Camera/README.md

 - Compatible pi camera (night vision to use in the dark)
 - SD card
 - Waterproof container
-- Soldering gun or drill to make a hole in the plastic
+- Soldering gun or drill
 - Pi power supply
 - External device to monitor the camera and save recordings/pictures
 # Steps